VladMasarik/deploymentExamples/istio/README.md

 Defines who should your apps authenticate with, eg. where to send the authentication requests

 ## Auth policy
-How the authentication is supposed to work, eg. the rules of how to execute the authentication
+How the authentication is supposed to work, eg. the rules of how to execute the authentication, what to check, and for which URLs.